walkingeyerobot/cxx-rust-demo/README.md

 ## What's next?

 ### For Emscripten
-1. Figure out how to merge the `pre.js` code into `library_wbg.js`.
-This should be pretty straightforward.
-2. There's an issue with running stripping on the wasm-bindgen produced .wasm. `llvm-objcopy` errors out with `invalid function export`.
+1. There's an issue with running stripping on the wasm-bindgen produced .wasm. `llvm-objcopy` errors out with `invalid function export`.
 I just commented out that part in Emscripten for now, but it needs to be fixed.

 ### For wasm-bindgen
 1. Start writing tests.
 Every test that wasm-bindgen currently has should have an `--output=emscripten` equivalent.